pimarc/pms50-gns530/readme.md

 - Adding a declutter level

 # Change log
+## V 1.0.21
+- Bug fix: distance for DME-only station was not displayed
 ## V 1.0.20
 - Radar mode: switch now made by the ENT button
 - Added a cursor mode in MAP NAV page